-The Group has applied additional judgments to identify and estimate the likelihood of borrowers that may have experienced SICR notwithstanding the government support programs that resulted in deferral of instalments to certain counterparties.
-These deferrals were not deemed to have triggered SICR by themselves in isolation of other factors.
+The Group has applied additional judgments to identify and estimate the likelihood of borrowers that may have experienced SICR due to the current economic outlook.

-2. Assumptions used in the ECL model for determining probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") including, but not limited to, assessment of financial condition of the counterparty; expected future cash flows; and developing and incorporating forward looking assumptions, macroeconomic factors and the associated scenarios and expected probability weightages.
+2. Assumptions used in the ECL model for determining probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") including, but not limited to, assessment of financial condition of the counterparties, expected future cash flows, developing and incorporating forward looking assumptions, macroeconomic factors and the associated scenarios and expected probability weightages.

-- We obtained and updated our understanding of management's assessment of the ECL allowance against loans and advances, including the Group's internal rating model, accounting policy and model methodology, considering any key changes made during the year. - We compared the Group's accounting policy for ECL allowance and the ECL methodology with the requirements of IFRS 9. - We assessed the design and implementation, and tested the operating effectiveness, of the key controls (including relevant IT general and application controls) over: - the ECL model (including governance over the model; its validation during the year; any model updates performed during the year; and approval of the key inputs, assumptions and post model overlays, if any); - the classification of loans and advances into Stages 1, 2 and 3 and timely identification of SICR and the determination of default / individually impaired exposures; - o the IT systems and applications supporting the ECL model; and - o the data inputs into the ECL model. - For a sample of customers, we assessed: - o the internal ratings determined by management based on the Group's internal rating model, and considered these assigned ratings in light of external market conditions and available industry information, in particular with reference to the continued impacts of the COVID-19 pandemic, and also assessed that these were consistent with the ratings used as inputs in the ECL model;
+- We obtained and updated our understanding of management's assessment of the ECL allowance against loans and advances, including the Group's internal rating model, accounting policy and model methodology, considering any key changes made during the year. - We compared the Group's accounting policy for ECL allowance and the ECL methodology with the requirements of IFRS 9. - We assessed the design and implementation, and tested the operating effectiveness, of the key controls (including relevant IT general and application controls) over: - the ECL model, including governance over the model and any model updates performed during the year, including approval by the IFRS 9 Committee of the key inputs, assumptions and post model overlays; - the classification of loans and advances into Stages 1, 2 and 3 and timely identification of SICR and the determination of default / individually impaired exposures; - the IT systems and applications supporting the ECL model; and - the integrity of data inputs into the ECL model. - For a sample of customers, we assessed: - o the internal ratings determined by management, based on the Group's internal rating model, and considered these assigned ratings in light of external market conditions and available industry information.
+We also confirmed that these were consistent with the ratings used as inputs in the ECL model; and - o management's computations of ECL.